 You should do a coarse grind for your French Press

 7. How do I clean my burr coffee grinder?

 Follow the instruction manual to learn the specific directions on how to disassemble and clean your coffee grinder.
 Some manufacturers include cleaning tablets that can simply be run through the machine to clean it, removing the need to disassemble it.
 Always ensure your coffee grinder is unplugged before you start cleaning it, and do not use harsh detergents or abrasive scouring pads on the appliance.

 8. Why should I clean my burr coffee grinder?

 Keeping your grinder clean is essential to get the best taste out of your coffee beans and prevent decreased performance.
 Oils and particles tend to build up inside your grinder and therefore it is necessary to do regular cleaning.

-9. How long can I store my ground coffee made using my grinder?
+9. How long can I store my ground coffee made using my burr coffee grinder?

 Since coffee quickly loses its flavor once it has been ground, it is best to use it immediately.
 However, you can store your ground coffee for week at room temperature, or up to 1 month in a refrigerator.